 Baton Twirling Contests, Clinics, Camps

 Welcome to our baton twirling contests calendar.
 Given that we built this razzle-dazzle website, which we launched on World Baton Twirling Day 2023, we decided to build a razzle-dazzle calendar to go with it.
 Not sure anyone will use it, but we sure had fun putting it together.
-Beginning in May 2023, we will feature contests, clinics and twirler-for-a-day events.
+Beginning in May 2023, we will feature contests, clinics, camps and twirler-for-a-day events.
 This year, we were not able to keep up with all the many summer camps available to twirlers, but next year we will attempt to publish them all in a free guide.

 Other Calendars

-Therefore, Pictures
+Also, Pictures

 “If these pictures have anything important to say to future generations, it’s this… I was here and I existed and I was young, I was happy, and someone cared enough about me in this world… to take my picture.” –One Hour Photo, 2002